List of News and Information about valeo on 4WheelsNews.com

 Valeo is expecting the European car maker to expand between 1 percent and 2 percent this year, as the region recovers from the recent slump.
 Valeo reiterated a goal to have its full-year 2014 sales grow faster than auto markets in its main regions.Read the entire article Valeo revenues in first quarter 2014 hike 6% to 3.11 billion euros

-The French government will cut its holdings in Valeo as part of its bid to boost the country's struggling auto industry.
-According to Bpifrance Participations, it had commenced process of selling around 2 million shares -- equivalent to 2.5 percent of the Valeo capital -- through a private placement.
+The French government is planning to cut its holdings in global automotive supplier Valeo as part of its bid to boost the country's struggling auto industry.
+According to Bpifrance Participations, the French government had commenced process of selling around 2 million shares -- equivalent to 2.5 percent of the Valeo capital -- through a private placement.

 Bank of America, Merrill Lynch and Credit Agricole CIB are lead managers of the placement.
 Once the transaction materializes, Bpifrance would only have a 3.3-percent stake in Valeo.
 "I am grateful to Bpifrance Participations for having taken a stake in our capital at a key moment in Valeo's history, in the midst of the crisis in 2009," Valeo chief executive Jacques Aschenbroich said in a statement.

-Using Valeo's market value of EUR8.04 billion ($11.15 billion) at the market close on March 11, 2014, the stake divestment would result to around EUR201 million ($278.72 million) in proceeds.
-Valeo’s shares have surged more than nine-fold since the end of 2008, as strong auto demand in North American helped the supplier ride offset a six-year slump in Europe.Read the entire article France to reduce stake in Valeo via private placement
+Using Valeo had a market value of EUR8.04 billion ($11.15 billion) at the market close on March 11, 2014, which means that the stake divestment would result to around EUR201 million ($278.72 million) in proceeds.
+Shares of the global automotive supplier have surged more than nine-fold since the end of 2008, thanks to strong auto demand in North American market that helped the supplier ride and offset a six-year slump in Europe.Read the entire article France to reduce stake in Valeo via private placement

 Valeo posted a 16-percent surge in earnings before interest, taxes and other expenses in the second half of 2013 to EUR411 million ($563 million), thanks to higher demand for cars in China and North America as well as improvements in the European vehicle market.
 It exceeded the EUR375 million average of three analyst estimates surveyed by Bloomberg.